FREQUENTLY ASKED QUESTIONS

 In the early years of the PV industry, there was a nasty rumor circulating that said PV modules would never produce as much power over their lifetimes as it took to manufacture them.
-During the early years of development, when transistors were a novelty, and handmade PV modules costing as much as $40,000 per watt were being used exclusively for spacecraft, this was true.
+During the early years of development, when transistors were a novelty, and handmade PV modules costing thousands per watt were being used exclusively for spacecraft, this was true.
 The truth now is that PV modules pay back their manufacturing energy investment in about 1.5 years’ time (only a fraction of the typical warranty period), depending on module type, installation climate, and other conditions.
 Now, in all honesty, this information comes to us courtesy of the module manufacturers.
 The National Renewable Energy Laboratory has done some impartial studies on payback time.
 It concludes that modules installed under average U.S. conditions reach energy payback in three to four years, depending on construction type.
 The aluminum frame all by itself can account for six months to one year of that time.
 Quicker energy paybacks, down to one to two years, are expected in the future, as more “solar grade” silicon feedstock becomes available, and simpler standardized mounting frames are developed.

 WHAT IS THE MAINTENANCE ON AN INSTALLED SOLAR POWER SYSTEM?